SamoaOfficial Name: Independent State of Samoa

 Local Laws & Special Circumstances

 BEHAVIOR MODIFICATION FACILITIES: There is one overseas treatment center or Behavior Modification Facility operating in Samoa.
 Although this facility may be operated and staffed by U.S. citizens, the Samoan government is solely responsible for its compliance with local safety, health, sanitation, and educational laws and regulations, including all licensing requirements of the staff in country.
 These standards may not be strictly enforced or meet the standards of similar facilities in the United States.
 Parents should be aware that U.S. citizens and non-citizen nationals 16 years of age and older have a right to apply for a U.S. passport and to request repatriation assistance from the U.S. government, both without parental consent.
 Any U.S. citizen or non-citizen U.S. national has the right to contact a representative from the U.S. Embassy.
-Parents may also contact the U.S. Embassy in Apia or the Office of American Citizens Services, Bureau of Consular Affairs, at 1 888 407 4747 (toll free in the United Staes and Canada) or 1 202 501 4444 (from overseas).
+Parents may also contact the U.S. Embassy in Apia or the Office of American Citizens Services, Bureau of Consular Affairs.

 STRAY DOGS: In Apia, and in many villages, stray dogs wander the streets.
 You should not approach or feed them; they can become aggressive in the presence of food or if they feel threatened.
 There have been several cases of attacks by multiple dogs.
 Please exercise appropriate caution when you are walking, running, or riding a bike near stray dogs.